cyapa/FitBot/README.md

 # FitBot
- This is a robot application programmed to make exercises using Nao robot
+ This is a robot application programmed to make physical break-exercises for the humans using a Nao robot

 Technologies and tools used:
 Python